SETU-AIML-2026/AIML-Evolution/topic-04-model-families/unit-01-lecture/tutorial-02-full-booklet/tutorial-02-full-booklet.md

 # Week 4 Full Booklet (optional)

 The complete account, for the curious.
-The reading map on page 3 marks each chapter core or extra.